 Explore Museum Admission Passes

-Qualifying guests receive free museum gallery admission passes and discounted planetarium show tickets ($4 for adults/seniors; $3 for youth).
+Qualifying guests receive free museum gallery admission passes and discounted planetarium show tickets ($3 for adult, seniors and youth).

 Curiosity Memberships